 Polène delivers chic, excellent visual finish, and high-quality designs at the fairest prices (you buy it almost at the wholesale price!).
 Moreover, Polène works with renown French, Italian and Spanish tanneries and guarantees that their pieces are long-lasting.

-Location: Los Angeles / Creative director and model: Julia Comil / Photographers: Stefanie M Marie / Style Me Samira.
+Location: Paris and Los Angeles / Creative director and model: Julia Comil / Photographer: Stefanie M Marie / Style Me Samira / Sebastian Erras.